 Geraldine Molia is a Franco-British visual artist and art educator.
 Born in France in 1984, she currently lives and works in London.

-Molia evokes in her art, a domesticated and eternal nature, an heirloom preciously kept for future generations.
-Botany is glorified by touches of copper and gold leaves.
-However this poetic cabinet of wonders underlines a certain sense of fragility and the threat of disappearance.
-This tension echoes the increasingly disrupted weather conditions due to climate change.
-Thus Molia hopes to seed a conversation by inviting the viewer to question their own involvement in how to preserve the environment.
+Molia evokes an abundant and eternal nature glorified by touches of copper leaves, an heirloom precisouly kept for the future generations.
+However, the subtile use and unpredictable result of homemade organic inks underline a certain sense of fragility, a threat of disappearance.
+The tension within this poetic cabinet of wonders echoes the current increasingly disruptive weather conditions due to climate change.
+Thus Molia hopes to seed a conversation by inviting the viewers to question their own involvement in how to preserve the environment.

-Stones are also personally used during Molia's autohypnosis practice.
-She imagines carrying stones while projecting positive thoughts on each of them.
+This glorified nature is also personally used during Molia's autohypnosis practice.
+She imagines being surrounded by botany while projecting positive thoughts.
 These visualisations enhance concentration, imagination and general well-being.

 Molia’s works are held in private collections in The UK, Switzerland, France, Spain, The USA and The Netherlands.
 She has been exhibited across the UK and Europe.

 Molia received a BA in Art History (Tours, France - 2005) and an MA in Cultural Projects Management (Paris - 2007).

 She is an active ArtCan member since 2017, an organisation that enables artists to find their voice and sustain their practice.